fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_022.md

 and have strong communication skills you, at the very least, have a good chance to fix things with communication.

-## What Is Within the Scope of a Software Engineer After 10 Years?
+## What Is Within The Scope Of A Software Engineer After 10 Years?

 Potentially everything.
 The best way I can describe the scope change for a developer over the years is that the longer you do the job the